mcvicar/toka/README.md

 Cool story bro!

 No seriously there are some tests, mainly on the lambda side of things...
+I really should do more...

 ## Deployment
 Like are you really sure you want to do this?
 ```
 amplify publish
 ```
-Like really, really sure?
+Are you really, really sure?

 ## Built With

 * [Vue.js](https://vuejs.org/) - The web framework used for the CMS interface
 * [Amplify](https://github.com/aws-amplify/amplify-js) - Framework for AWS integration and services
-* [Sir Trevor](https://madebymany.github.io/sir-trevor-js/) - Used to manage the content blocks
+* [Editor.js](https://github.com/codex-team/editor.js) - Used to manage the content blocks

 ## Contributing